-Now the V-bow machine has been built with laser precision, so it probably can repeat the same operation without variation.
-For the Inventionen Festival in Berlin 1989, I built a robotic violin quartet, each instrument with a simple one-dimensional mechanical bowing action (8).
-Because of my less-than-perfect craftsmanship or less than efficient German motors, the results always guaranteed variation, if not total bow malfunction.
+The V-bow machine has been built with laser precision, so it probably can repeat the same operation without much variation.
+For the Inventionen Festival in Berlin, 1989, I built a robotic violin quartet (Fig. 4), each instrument with a simple one-dimensional mechanical bowing action [13].
+Because of my lessthan-perfect craftsmanship or less-thanefficient German motors, the results always guaranteed variation, if not total bow malfunction.
 This may just demonstrate another difference between the improviser's brain and that of the composer.

-In 2004 I came across Dan Overholt, hunched over a workbench at Steim, busily soldering circuits on his Overtone Violin (9).
+In 2004 I came across Dan Overholt, hunched over a workbench at STEIM, busily soldering circuits on his Overtone Violin [14].
 This is one helluva piece of homemade violin.
-It comes with fingerboard-tracking sonar sensors, thumb slider, miniature joystick, a heap of pots, infra-red, wireless data transmitter, video camera for media and audio manipulation, and a glove for the bowing hand with (by now) ubiquitous accelerometers and sonar.
-Unlike the V-bow, this instrument has real strings -in fact, six of them, so you wouldn't want to be doing complex double-stops often.
-The name of his violin gives away Overholt's preoccupations with timbral manipulation, but he states, "The Overtone violin can be viewed... as a traditional electronic violin, and a gestural computer music controller."
-The audio-visual composition Sonofusion, available online, shows a number of bow gestures triggering pitch-bend; the influence of the player's gestures on the video is unclear.
-The excerpts from the DEAF 04 Festival show off the signal processing better.
-Rhythm in the bow, there is not.
-(To lighten the load, I might have taken off some of those switches on the violin and put them on pedals.)
+It comes with fingerboard-tracking sonar sensors, thumb slider, miniature joystick, a heap of pots, infra-red, wireless data transmitter, video camera for media and audio manipulation and a glove for the bowing hand with (by now) ubiquitous accelerometers and sonar.
+Unlike the V-bow, this instrument has real strings-in fact six of them, so you wouldn't want to be doing complex double-stops often.
+The name of his violin gives away Overholt's preoccupations with timbral manipulation, but he states, "The Overtone violin can be viewed . . . as a traditional electronic violin, and a gestural computer music controller."
+The violin can be heard and seen on-line [15] showing bow gestures triggering pitch-bend and other signal processing.
+Rhythm in the bow there is not.